cdl-geneseo/geneseo-dictionary/W/Whineass.md

 # Whineass

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Whineass

 Created by  Unknown User (kmh28), last modified by  Kayla Stewart on May 04, 2023

 (noun) One who whines.2015: Declining in use still, but still recognized by some.
 M. Turner S-Z 2015 2008: Recognizable and definable, but not often used.&quot;Quit being such a whineass and just finish your paper already!&quot;Source: Source: Geneseo Dictionary 2006.
 ANicodemi.2023: Many did not recognize this word, but a select few use it still.
 (Stewart, S-Z, 2023)